 - Wellbeing programs, such as our Employee Assistance Program

 - Best practice parental leave – 10 weeks paid parental leave for all new parents

 - Innovative leave policies, such as Floating Public Holiday Leave, Cultural Leave and Gendered, Intimate Partner, Family and Sexual Violence Support Leave.

 Providing a direct response to the key selection criteria for positions is optional, however please ensure you demonstrate in your written application (resume and covering letter) that your capabilities fulfill the requirements of the position you are applying for.

 Our Watch recognises and values diversity among its staff and strongly encourages suitably qualified people from all backgrounds, especially people who have a strong understanding of intersectionality either by working with diverse population groups or a lived experience.

 Our Watch is committed to increasing employment of Aboriginal and Torres Strait Islander people in the organisation.
 Aboriginal and Torres Strait Islander applicants are strongly encouraged to apply.

 Our Watch encourages applications from people with disability.
 We want to provide a positive, barrier-free recruitment process and supportive workplace.
 If you require modifications with the application process to meet your access needs please contact us via email at email@example.com.

-Successful applicants may be subject to a Police Record Check or a Working with Children Check.
+Successful applicants may be subject to a Police Record Check, an International Police Record Check or a Working with Children Check.